-If you’ve been asked to complete a tax return for 2014/15 and haven’t filed it yet, you should have been issued with an automatic, initial penalty of £100.
-After a three month delay, the penalties really start to spiral.
+If you’ve been asked to complete a tax return for 2022/23 and haven’t filed it yet and miss the deadline, you will be issued with an automatic, initial penalty of £100.
+After a three-month delay, the penalties really start to escalate.

 My tax return is late, what should I do?